Ever wondered where rats go during the day?

 Rats (like black or roof rats) prefer living in high places like your attic because it is secluded from the rest of the house.

-Typically, the rat will settle beneath the floorboards so they can get a good view down below.
+Typically, the rat will settle beneath the floorboards to get a good view below.

 Nesting in high places helps a roof rat (also called a black rat) stay hidden from you and your pets so they can remain unseen for as long as possible.